 can benefit from humor, so learn to practice these dynamic public

-skills, but the humor should be sprinkled throughout the body of the
+speaking skills, but the humor should be sprinkled throughout the body of the

 presentation.
 Don't put it at the end because closings are powerful and